k0pak4/groupme-clj/UsageGuide.md

 * get-my-liked-messages  --  Retrieves messages of yours that others have liked in the specified group

 ## Bots
+### get-bots
-* get-bots  --  Retrieves the user's bots
+Retrieves the user's bots
+__Parameters:__
+* token: your authentication token

+__Returns:__ A list of bots the user has created

+### create-bot
-* create-bot  --  Creates a new bot with the given name in the given group with additional options
+Creates a new bot with the given name in the given group with additional options
+__Parameters:__
+* token: your authentication token
+* name: the name of the bot
+* group-id: the id of the group the bot will be created in
+* _Optional_ a map with any of the following keys `{:avatar-url "", :callback-url "", :dm-notification ""}`

+__Returns:__ The created bot in a map

+### bot-message
-* bot-message  --  Send a message as the specified bot with the specified text
+Send a message as the specified bot with the specified text
+__Parameters:__
+* token: your authentication token
+* bot-id: the id of the bot sending the message
+* text: the text of the message
+* _Optional_ picture-url: A GroupMe image service url that will be attached to the message

+__Returns:__ the status code of the response, 202 indicates success

+### destroy-bot
-* destroy-bot  --  Delete the specified bot
+Delete the specified bot
+__Parameters:__
+* token: your authentication token
+* bot-id: the id of the bot to be destroyed

+__Returns:__ The status code of the response, 200 indicates success